 Together with Dr Gwyneira Isaac, Dr Genner Llanes Ortiz, and Prof. Tomasz Wicherkiewicz, all from the CoLing project, I am working on a special issue on personal narratives and names.
 Specifically, we are interested in how such narratives cross borders, be they linguistic, cultural, temporal, spatial, religious, gendered, sexed, and so on, and how the personal dimension speaks to a larger political dimension.

-We are currently preparing the proposal, to be submitted with a journal in Spring 2022.
+We are currently preparing the proposal, to be submitted with a journal in Fall 2022.

 “Perspectives on Ali Smith’s Seasonal Quartet”

-Together with Dr Agnes Andeweg (Utrecht University), I am in the early stages of an edited volume dedicated to British writer Ali Smith’s Seasonal Quartet (2016-20).
+Together with Dr Agnes Andeweg (Utrecht University), I am in the early stages of a special issue dedicated to British writer Ali Smith’s Seasonal Quartet (2016-20).
 We think this experimental set of novels necessitates close critical attention from a range of perspectives.

-We are currently in the early stages of conceptualizing this volume.
+We are currently in the early stages of conceptualizing this special issue.